Making your own vegan kimchi is easier than you think! All it takes is a couple hours and some patience.

 Salting the Cabbage

 - Cut the cabbage into halves by slicing through the bottom white part of the cabbage (like the bottom half of the cabbage), then pull to split apart the leaves.

 - Give the cabbage a quick rinse, ensuring the leaves are dampened for the salt to stick to the leaves.

 - Place in a large bowl to brine and release the moisture content for 2 hours, rotating the pieces every 30 minutes to ensure they are evenly brined.
 Meanwhile, prepare the vegetables and spice mixture.

 For the spice mixture

 - In a pot, combine water and sweet rice flour and cook over medium heat, stirring constantly.
 If you're using kelp powder instead of vegan fish sauce, add another 1/3 cup of water to this mixture.
-Cook until it bubbles for at least a minute, then add the sugar, the stir for another minute.
+Cook until it bubbles for at least a minute.

 - Transfer to a large clean bowl (to accommodate the remaining spices) and allow to cool (prepare the vegetables during this time)

 - To the bowl of glutinous rice flour mixture, add gochugaru flakes, 1/2 head of garlic, minced, grated ginger, vegan fish sauce, and blended Korean pear (it is kind of the shape of an apple).
 Mix until incorporated.
 If you're using kelp powder, add it and 1 tbsp of kosher salt here.

 To prepare the kimchi: